-- 10.1 At meetings of the Full Council eight members shall constitute a quorum. - (a) Except where ordered by the Council in the case of a Committee, or by the Council or the parent Committee in the case of a Sub Committee, the quorum of a Committee or Sub Committee shall be one-half of the permitted maximum number of its members. - (b) The permitted composition of Committees and Sub-Committees is shown below:
+- 10.1 At meetings of the Full Council eight members shall constitute a quorum. - (a) Except where ordered by the Council in the case of a Committee, or by the Council or the parent Committee in the case of a Sub Committee, the quorum of a Committee or Sub Committee shall be one-half of the permitted maximum number of its members. - (b) The permitted composition of Committees and Sub-Committees is:

 Members Named Substitutes

 Maximum Minimum Maximum Minimum

-Committee 12 8 6 4
+Committee 12 8 N/A N/A

-Sub-Committee 6 4 4 2
+Sub- 6 4 4 2

+Committee